 Accurate pressure application on the disc releases the healing nutrients that trigger the innate healing process of your body.
 Of course, it will encourage faster overall recovery.

-Mechanical traction is not appropriate for all.
+Mechanical traction therapy is not appropriate for all.
 Avoid the treatment if you have any condition from the following list:

-The right combination of traction and physiotherapy can yield great results, especially when you are suffering from conditions like a herniated disc or a misalignment of the spinal column due to some injuries.
+The right combination of traction and physiotherapy can yield great results, especially when you suffer from conditions like a herniated disc or a misalignment of the spinal column due to some injuries.
 Pain relief is pointless if it is temporary.
 So you can undergo the procedure safely and bid farewell to lumbar pain once and for all.